kacper-jar/HL2Patcher/README.md

 **HL2Patcher** makes *Half-Life 2* playable on modern ARM Macs that only support 64-bit applications.
 Its goal is to simplify the patching process into an easy-to-use app, so anyone can enjoy the game again without hassle.

+> [!IMPORTANT]
+> HL2Patcher is currently **not functioning correctly** and will not be updated or fixed for the time being.
+The tool either gets stuck on the cleanup stage during patching or fails to launch due to issues with the packaged Python environment.

 ## 🛠 How It Works

 With Apple dropping support for 32-bit applications, *Half-Life 2* and its version of the Source Engine no longer function on macOS.
 HL2Patcher resolves this by retrieving a modified version of the Source Engine code and compiling it for ARM-based 64-bit architecture, so the game can run again.